hound-search/hound/README.md

 Currently Hound is only tested on MacOS and CentOS, but it should work on any *nix system.
 There is no plan to support Windows, and we've heard that it fails to compile on Windows, but we would be happy to accept a PR that fixes this!

-Right now Hound supports git and mercurial, and SVN support is being added.
-By default Hound expects git repositories, so to use mercurial you have to specify `"vcs" : "hg"` in the config as shown in [config-example.json](config-example.json).
+Hound supports the following version control systems:

+* Git - This is the default
+* Mercurial - use `"vcs" : "hg"` in the config
+* SVN - use `"vcs" : "svn"` in the config
+* Bazaar - use `"vcs" : "bzr"` in the config

+See [config-example.json](config-example.json) for examples of how to use each VCS.

 ## Private Repositories